codecrafters-io/build-your-own-grep/stage_descriptions/printing-matches-02-pz6.md

 In this stage, you'll add support for printing multiple input lines if they match the pattern.

-### Printing multiple matching lines
+### Printing Multiple Matching Lines

-If multiple input lines are provided, grep prints all the matching lines to the standard output.

-Example usage:
+When grep receives multiple lines of input, it checks each line against the pattern and prints all lines that match.

+For example:

 ```bash
 $ echo -ne "line1\nline_two\nline3" | grep -E "\d"
 line1
 line3
 ```

+Here, grep receives three lines of input.
+It prints `"line1"` and `"line3"` because they contain digits. `"line_two"` does not contain any digits, so it is not printed.

+Grep's exit code indicates whether any matches were found:

+- If at least one line matches the pattern, the program exits with code `0`.
+- If no lines match the pattern, the program exits with code `1`.

 ### Tests